The Nomad Stack: How We Stay Connected (Phones, Numbers & Data)

 For someone who spent years being the guy who knew every trick for saving $4 on a SIM card, I'm now the guy who happily pays for the convenience of not thinking about it.
 That's what years of travel does to you — it teaches you what's actually worth optimizing and what's just noise.

 Step 1: Get your number on Tello or Ultra Mobile PayGo ($3–$5/month).
-This handles voice and text verification.
+This handles voice and SMS verification.
+Disable data on this SIM when you're abroad — it's not for data use outside the U.S.

 For physical SIMs, you can usually grab one at the airport or in the city when you arrive.
 Prices vary, but you're typically looking at $5–$15 for a chunk of data that'll last a few weeks.
 In Southeast Asia, it's often even cheaper.